Home ABOUT US

 About Pioneer Theatre Company

-Pioneer Theatre Company offers a wide range of exceptional theatre that explores the breadth of the human experience - challenging the intellect, stirring emotions, igniting imaginations and encouraging conversation.
+Pioneer Theatre Company offers a wide range of exceptional theatre exploring the breadth of the human experience — challenging the intellect, stirring emotions, igniting imaginations and encouraging conversation.

 A Reputation for Quality

-Salt Lake's major regional theatre is located appropriately enough at the top of Broadway (300 South) and 1400 East.
-A fully professional theatre in-residence at the University of Utah, Pioneer Theatre Company produces a seven-play season running from September through May, including a mixture of classics, large-scale musicals and contemporary dramas and comedies.
-Over the past ten years the theatre has developed a reputation for Broadway-quality productions, including mounting Utah premieres as well as regional theatre premieres.
+Salt Lake’s major regional theatre is located at the top of Broadway (300 South) and 1400 East.
+A fully professional theatre in-residence at the University of Utah, Pioneer Theatre Company produces a seven-play season, running from September through May.
+Each season includes a mixture of classics, large-scale musicals and contemporary dramas and comedies.
+Over the past ten years, it has developed a reputation for Broadway-quality productions and has mounted numerous Utah premieres and regional theatre premieres.

 Notably, Pioneer Theatre Company was the first regional theatre in the country to earn the rights to produce Les Misérables, the closing musical of the 2006-2007 season.
-Running for a record 82 sold out performances, Les Misérables cemented PTC's reputation as a theatre capable of producing large scale, difficult productions.
+Running for a record 82 sold-out performances, Les Misérables cemented PTC’s reputation as a theatre capable of producing large-scale productions.

 World Class Performances